-the legal age to move out in Missouri?
+the legal age to move out is 19

 No, the legal age of majority in Missouri is 18.
 Please do not confuse this age with the age cited in the juvenile code referring to an "adult" as being 17-years of age.
 The JC is for adjudication procedures only and does not supercede the established legal age of the state which is most assuredly, 18.